CodeKaiRed/Continuous-Requirements-Generation/outputs/0-optimize-with-gpt-4-turbo-preview/iteration-24.md

+# Observations
+Placeholder for developer observations...

+# Configuration
+## RAG Files:
+data/edited_srs.md
+data/IEEE 830-1998.pdf
+data/a-state-of-the-art-review-of-bridge-inspection-planning-current-situation-and-future-needs.pdf
+## Model Name
+gpt-4-turbo-preview
+## Prompt
+    As a bridge inspector,     I want to see notifications for inspections coming due,     so that I can allocate resources for inspections efficiently and before due dates.

+# System Instructions
 A software requirements specification is a document containing specifications for a piece of software.
 It covers the following areas, as specified in bullets:
 - Version History
 - System Purpose or Objective